Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 Available in specifically designated areas across Dubai, Abu Dhabi, Sharjah, and Ras Al Khaimah.

-Typically applies to properties located outside designated freehold zones, often involving older or traditionally developed areas.
+Usually applies to homes outside freehold zones, often in older or developed regions.

 Ownership Rights

-Grants expatriates the absolute right to buy, sell, lease, and inherit the property indefinitely, akin to full ownership.
+Expatriates can buy, sell, lease, and inherit the property forever.

 Popular Zones/Examples